Avoid becoming a victim of a utility scam by taking the following precautions:

-- The scammer pretending to be a company employee often becomes angry and tells a customer that his or her account is past due and service will be shut off if a large payment isn’t made — usually within less than an hour.
+- The scammer, pretending to be a company employee, often becomes angry and may tell you that your account is past due, and service will be shut off if a large payment isn’t made — usually within less than an hour.

-- The scammer instructs the customer to purchase a prepaid debit or credit card and then calls him or her to supposedly make a payment to Chesapeake Utilities, Sandpiper Energy, Florida Public Utilities Company, Elkton Gas or Sharp Energy.
+- The scammer instructs you to purchase a prepaid debit or credit card to supposedly make a payment to Chesapeake Utilities, Sandpiper Energy, Florida Public Utilities Company, Chesapeake Elkton Gas or Sharp Energy.

-- The scammer asks the customer for the prepaid card’s receipt number and PIN number, which grants instant access to the funds loaded to the card.
+- The scammer asks for the prepaid card’s receipt number and PIN number, which gives them instant access to the funds loaded to the card.